na-na-hi/renget/archive/SillyNAIGuide.md

 		"\n{{user}}: "
 	exactly as-is.
 The space after the colon **is** necessary.
 Silly replaces {{user}} with the persona/name you're currently using, so you have no need to put all of your different, specific persona names.
 This will keep the AI from replying 'User: I ahh ahh mistress etc. etc.' when you hit continue.
 2. Context
 	- Click 'Unlock' on the Context Size and then type in the context amount you intend to use.
 For Opus, that's 8k.
-With both me and the bot writing about two to three paragraphs each, I can get about 45-48 messages before context starts to run out.
+With both me and the bot writing about two to three paragraphs each, I can get about 35-38 messages before context runs out and messages start getting cut.
+Sometimes more, sometimes less.
+Experiment with your own writing style to know where and when you want to summarize before continuing.
 3. Preamble
 	- Preamble is your basic style guide and already has some keywords already put in.
 Feel free to add or take some away at your discretion, but I tend to put my style and description focus in the Author's Note, which I'll explain later with some images to illustrate the differences.